brianstorti/brianstorti.github.io/_posts/2014-09-27-working-with-http-cache.md

 ## HTTP cache at work, a practical example

-To understand better this scenario, we will create a simple API that will incrementaly add some cache capability.
+To understand better this scenario, we will create a simple API that will incrementally add some cache capability.
 I am going to use [sinatra](http://www.sinatrarb.com/) to create this API, and [rack-cache](http://rtomayko.github.io/rack-cache/) as a reverse proxy cache.
 The same concepts could be applied with any other stack, I choose these two tools because they are pretty simple and won't get in our way to understand how the cache is working, as this is our goal here.